Xenosaga: The Animation: Release

 Xenosaga: The Animation was first announced in November 2004.
 The anime was broadcast on TV Asahi during the channel's late night slot between January 5 and March 23, 2005.
 Following the anime's broadcast, it was released across six DVD volumes between April and September 2005.
 Also released were an original soundtrack album in March, and an art book containing artwork and staff interviews related to the series.
 The anime was first licensed and dubbed for North America by A.D.
 Vision in 2007.
 The series originally premiered on Anime Network on August 30, 2007.
 The rights to the anime's Western distribution was later picked up by Funimation Entertainment in 2008 as one of many anime licenses acquired from ADV's parent company.
-The anime was made available in dubbed and subtitled form through Funimation's site starting in 2009, and all episodes were released in DVD asXenosaga Complete Series S.A.V.E. on September 13, 2011.
+The anime was made available in dubbed and subtitled form through Funimation's site starting in 2009, and all episodes were released in DVD as Xenosaga Complete Series S.A.V.E. on September 13, 2011.